yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 9.7 Implement the Server
 The logging server contains a single main function.
-The logging server main function: This function imple- mentsa single-threaded,concurrentloggingserverthat waits in the Initiation Dispatcher’s handle events event loop.
+The logging server main function: This function implementsa single-threaded,concurrentloggingserverthat waits in the Initiation Dispatcher’s handle events event loop.
 As requests arrive from clients, the Initiation Dispatcher invokes the appropriate
-Concrete Event Handler hook methods, which ac- cept connections and receive and process logging records.
+Concrete Event Handler hook methods, which accept connections and receive and process logging records.
 The main entry point into the logging server is defined as
 follows: